-The climatic gradient has a significant effect on the stability of soil aggregates.
+- 330 The climatic gradient has a significant effect on the stability of soil aggregates.
 Using the geometric mean diameter ( $\Delta$ GMD), an index that replaces the linear fitting of $\Delta$ MWD with a logarithmic one, significant differences for the study sites along the climatic gradient can be observed (p-value: <0.001).
-When soil aggregate stability was evaluated with the difference in mean weight diameter ( $\Delta$ MWD), it did not show significant changes along the climatic gradient.
-WSAR, an index that shows the ratio of aggregates that persist stable after disruption by water, showed a similar behavior as AMWD.
-The main difference between AMWD and AGMD is that AGMD 345 performs better in non-uniform particulate substances (Hatch and Choate, 1929; Gardner, 1956), which corresponds to soils equilibrated in the content of sand, silt, and clay (Mazurak, 1950) and pointing soil texture indirectly as a critical factor in aggregate stability along the climatic gradient.
-Further, considering the $\Delta GMD$ data, an increase in stability was observed as moving along the climatic gradient to higher water availability conditions except for SG.
-The lower value of $\Delta GMD$ for SG indicates a comparably higher aggregate stability as 350 it would be expected when we assume a steady trend from arid to humid climate.
-In PA, in the drier north, the condition proved to be less stable than NA, despite the high content of inorganic carbon.
-SG presented the highest ratio of unstable aggregates under the studied range of sizes (highest R<2mm) and NA the lowest, with close to half of it, indicating augmented aggregate stability in the complementary range of sizes.

-- The effect of the climatic gradient is not only expressed in the stability of soil aggregates, but it is also present 355 with different intensities in a variety of soil properties.
+Interestingly, if soil aggregate stability was evaluated with the difference in mean weight diameter ( $\Delta$ MWD), it did not show significant changes along the climatic gradient.
+WSAR, an index that shows the ratio of aggregates that persist stable after disruption by - 335 water, showed a similar behavior as ΔMWD.
+The main difference between ΔMWD and ΔGMD is that ΔGMD performs better in non-uniform particulate substances (Hatch and Choate, 1929), which corresponds to soils equilibrated in the content of sand, silt, and clay (Mazurak, 1950) and pointing soil texture indirectly as a critical factor in aggregate stability along the climatic gradient.
+Further, considering the ΔGMD data, an increase in stability was observed as moving along the climatic gradient to a higher water availability condition, but with SG - 340 going out of that pattern with a more stable condition.
+In PA, in the drier north, the condition proved to be less stable than NA, which was statistically in a different category with the most stable condition.
+SG presented the highest ratio of unstable aggregates under the studied range of sizes (highest R<2mm) and NA the lowest, with close to half of it, indicating augmented aggregate stability in the complementary range of sizes. - The effect of the climatic gradient is not only expressed in the stability of soil aggregates, but it is also present with different intensities in a variety of soil properties.
 The pH decreases continuously from the northern arid to the southern humid study site in accordance with Bernhard et al. (2018).
 The high pH in PA can be attributed to the constant input of atmospheric aerosols, e.g., salts, gypsum, and calcium carbonates (Ewing et al., 2006) in combination with the arid climate that allows salts to accumulate in the topsoil (Slessarev et al., 2016).
-Whereas in the southern sites, the forwarding increase of precipitations results in a reduction in the pH due to leaching of 360 soluble salts (Slessarev et al., 2016) and an increase in soil respiration (Orchard and Cook, 1983).
+Whereas in the southern sites, the forwarding increase of precipitations results in a reduction in the pH due to leaching of - 350 soluble salts (Slessarev et al., 2016) and an increase in soil respiration (Orchard and Cook, 1983).
 The accumulation of soluble salts is well established for the arid site PA, as saline conditions (Allison and Richards, 1954) are indicated by the high electrical conductivity value.
 These higher amounts of salts have a strong effect in structure degradation dynamics, linked to the destabilizing effect of sodium and stabilizing of carbonates (Corwin, 2021).
-Although Ct and Nt follow the climatic gradient, when comparing the C/N, PA and NA have 365 higher values.
-High values of the C/N indicate a nitrogen limitation of plants and other organisms (Brust, 2019), - pointing out that this occurs at the two opposite sites along the climatic gradient.
-This could be explained by the biological activity (Zhang et al., 2013), which may be close to a physiological limitation in the case of NA, while for PA, it may indeed be due to low nitrogen availability (Hooper and Johnson, 1999).
-However, there was also a high amount of carbonates in PA, which makes PA hardly comparable in terms of Ct.
-Despite the properties - following the climatic gradient, SG deviates from the other sites in terms of higher bulk density (BD), lower clay, 370 and higher sand content.
-This can indicate a degraded condition for the semi-arid site caused by the current land use, including grazing (Armesto et al., 2007), compacting the surface and thus activating erosive processes (Scholten and Seitz, 2019), in favor of the accumulation of sand particles (Govers, 1985).
-The aggregate distribution stresses this finding, where SG has a lower proportion of water-stable aggregates >2 mm and a higher
+Although Ct and Nt follow the climatic gradient, when comparing the C/N ratio, PA and NA have - 355 higher values.
+High values of the C/N ratio indicate a nitrogen limitation of plants and other organisms (Brust,